The Synthetic Zen Website

 Welcome to The Synthetic Zen website

-Began playing music as a child, with a few piano lessons around '79-'81 (9-11 years old), picked up the guitar in 1988, and have been picking up many other instruments and computer composing music since, and performed at various coffee shops and venues in Utah and Washington.
+I first began playing music as a child, with a few piano lessons around '79-'81 (9-11 years old), picked up the guitar in 1988, and have been picking up many other instruments and computer-composed music since.
+I have performed in Utah, Idaho, and Washington.
+In the Spokane area I have performed at various coffee shops and venues in Utah and Washington.

-From 2004-2006 had an Internet radio show through NR Radio out of Santiago, Chile.
+From 2004-2006 I had an Internet radio show through NR Radio out of Santiago, Chile.

 From March 2006 to June 2007 had two FM radio shows with KYRS Thin Air Community Radio in Spokane, Washington, USA, "Tech Talk with Hawke", and "The Synthetic Zen Show".

 Originally started broadcasting over the Internet back in March of 2004, thanks to www.nekkidradio.com giving me the opportunity and training that eventually allowed to be able to get into "real" radio in addition to Internet broadcasting.
-Will be forever grateful to the NR family.
-Ceased broadcasting with NR the end of November 2006 because of family/time issues so that could no longer continue doing both.
+I will be forever grateful to the NR family.
+Ceased broadcasting with NR the end of November 2006 because of family/time issues.

 Synthetic Zen is one of the names for my "band" when based on my compositions and performances.
-Used other names when performing with others.
-Sometimes performing live, playing guitar, bass guitar, keyboard, Native American wood flute, African Djembe drum, electronic music, harmonica, Indian sitar, mandolin, Irish whistle, Middle-eastern Ney, didjeridoo, computer/electronic music, and some vocals.
-Compose and play classical, blues, rock, folk, world, and experimental music.
+I have used other names when performing with others.
+Sometimes performing live, playing guitar, bass guitar, keyboard, Native American wood flute, African Djembe drum, computer / electronic music, synthesizers, harmonica, Indian sitar, mandolin, Irish whistle, Middle-eastern Ney (reed flute), didjeridoo, and some vocals.
+Compose and play classical, blues, rock, folk, world, techno, trance, meditative, new age, and experimental music.

-Moved to Spokane in 2004, working towards getting to know the local musicians, and hope to have them perform both live and recorded shows both at home studio and "on location" with portable recoding gear.
+Moved to Spokane in 2004, working towards getting to know the local musicians.

 Recordings of my own music date from 1989 and continuing onward.
-So far created several CDs worth of music.
-Some of it is quite terrible, others almost bearable.
+So far created several Albumss worth of music (over 70 distinct pieces).
+Some of it is quite terrible, others almost bearable, and a few might even be enjoyable by others.
 The quality and style varies considerably from composition to composition.
 What is interesting is the broad and usually conflicting feedback received about who likes which pieces.
 What one person considers "crap" others enjoy greatly and vice versa.
-Generally the instrumental music is better than the vocal music, but trying to improve the vocals. ;-)
+Generally the instrumental music is better than the vocal music, but I am continuing to try to improve the vocals. ;-)

-The show is split into 4-5 segments each about 30 minutes:
+The shows were split into 4-5 segments each about 30 minutes:

 The first half hour is rock, pop, techno, dance, trance, punk, funk, humorous and other very "upbeat" music.

-For the broadcasts cover a wide range of music and musicians.
-On some shows, take requests from the online playlist consisting of thousands of songs (11,260+ and climbing).
+The broadcasts cover a wide range of music and musicians.
+On some shows, take requests from the online playlist consisting of thousands of songs (18,260+ and climbing).
 Burned most of the CDs, but it takes much longer to "burn" the tapes and LPs to mp3.

 Generally prefer to play new age, "world", classical, and meditative music that you usually can't hear anywhere else, as well as selections from huge collection of Dead Can Dance, J.R.R.
 Tolkien inspired music, and many other groups that play a wide "world music" and "experimental music" variety that you won't hear anywhere else.